 Staff from nine Portland area bike stores are stationed along the route to help with any mechanical problems.
 Additionally, about four dozen bike mechanics are biking during the ride.
 They will stop to assist any rider having problems.

 At any point during the ride you are welcome to leave the route.
-Be aware that once you leave the ride, the streets are open to motorized traffic.
+Be aware that once you leave the ride, you will be on streets that are open to motorized traffic.